-Three care records were reviewed, they included an up to date assessment of needs, life history, risk assessments, care plans and daily/regular statement of health and well-being of the resident.
-Care needs assessment and risk assessments (e.g. manual handling, bedrails, nutrition, falls, where appropriate) were reviewed and updated on a regular basis or as changes occurred.
+Three care records were reviewed.
+They included an up to date assessment of needs, life history, risk assessments, care plans and daily/regular statement of health and well-being of the resident.
+Care needs assessment and risk assessments (e.g. manual handling, nutrition, falls, smoking) were reviewed and updated on a regular basis or as changes occurred.

 The care records also reflected the multi-professional input into the residents' health and social care needs and were found to be updated regularly to reflect the changing needs of the individual residents.
 Residents and/or their representatives were encouraged and enabled to be involved in the assessment, care planning and review process, where appropriate.
-Two of the care records reviewed were observed to be signed by the resident and/or their representative.
-The signing of one identified care record was identified as an area for improvement during the previous inspection; this has been stated for a second time in the QIP appended to this report.
-Discussion with staff confirmed that a person centred approach underpinned practice for example residents are encouraged to maintain individual interests such as following particular TV programmes, and musical instruments.
+Care records reviewed were observed to be signed by the resident.
+Discussion with staff confirmed that a person centred approach underpinned practice.

-The registered manager confirmed that there were arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to residents at appropriate intervals.
-Audits of the environment and infection prevention and control measures were available for inspection and evidenced that any actions identified for improvement were incorporated into practice.
+The registered manager advised that there were arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to residents at appropriate intervals.
+Audits of care plans, care review, accidents and incidents (including falls), infection prevention and control procedures and catering were available for inspection and evidenced that any actions identified for improvement were incorporated into practice.
 Further evidence of audit was contained within the monthly monitoring visits reports and the annual quality report.

-The registered manager confirmed that systems were in place to ensure effective communication with residents, their representatives and other key stakeholders.
+The registered manager advised that systems were in place to ensure effective communication with residents, their representatives and other key stakeholders.
 These included pre-admission information, multi-professional team reviews, residents' meetings, staff meetings and staff shift handovers.
+Bi-monthly questionnaires are also completed by residents to gather their views about the service.
 The registered manager and staff confirmed that management operated an open door policy in regard to communication within the home.

-Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents and other key stakeholders.
-Minutes of resident and/or their representative meetings were reviewed during the inspection.
+Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents, their representatives and other key stakeholders.
+Minutes of resident meetings were reviewed during the inspection.
+The registered manager was advised to record the names of residents who attended the meetings.